20 Things to consider when it’s not going as planned

 You respond to the pull of the moon and most days you reflect the sparkle of sunlight.
 At night, the stars glimmer on your surface.

-You have become the ocean and for some odd reason you seem to be drawn to see yourself as a single drop, a woman without.
+You have become the ocean and for some odd reason you seem to be drawn to see yourself as a single drop.

 (I’m not going to write about the constrained, ridiculousness of that idea.)